Active GO FAIR Implementation Network

 The establishment and running of DSCCs is a collaborative mission within a complex socio-technological environment.
 Many stakeholders contribute to building the competent DSCCs at universities and other RPI.
-The most effective and efficient way to build stable institution-wide DSCC is when existing competence centres of universities or RPI collaborate, network and share their accumulated experience, since many of the crucial skills and good practices are generic and would ideally be shared between centers, thus avoiding to operate in isolation and duplicate efforts.
+The most effective and efficient way to build stable institution-wide DSCC is when existing competence centres of universities or RPI collaborate, network and share their accumulated experience, since many of the crucial skills and good practices are generic and would ideally be shared between centres, thus avoiding to operate in isolation and duplicate efforts.
 In particular, the most difficult and at the same time most important aspects for the establishment of competence centres – including a cultural change within the universities or research institutions – should be promoted and facilitated by such networking, through “speaking with one voice” about the needs for appropriate FAIR-compliant data stewardship being key to enabling open science.

 The DSCC IN is composed mainly by individual national DSCC chapters that can reflect local setup needs and ensure a functioning network of DSCCs on the national or regional level.

 Main objectives and tasks